shivito1/PCSX2-Individual-game-configs/README.md

 # ZIP contains .EXE packaged version of ps2exposed
 Unzip and run ps2exposed.exe then use the buttons to configure each path. important: run ps2exposed.exe and configure the rom, ini and pcsx2.exe paths before trying to point your front-end to ps2exposed.exe

-After configuration point your frontend to the ps2exposed.exe insted of the pcsx2.exe emulator.